 Hugh James and the Wales Air Ambulance

-Throughout 2020 the firm will be supporting a number of charities in different ways.
-Our two headline charities are Ty Hafan and Theodora Children’s Charity.
+Throughout 2022 the firm will be supporting a number of charities in different ways.
+Our three headline charities are Ty Hafan, Theodora Children’s Charity and Velindre Cancer Centre.
 These charities will receive a donation from the firm and the proceeds from our dress down days throughout the year.

 As part of one of our previous initiatives, we worked with Dreams and Wishes to help raise awareness of what the charity does and how it operates.